Planning - Frequently asked questions

 The following are the types of subdivision that are used under the New Zealand land title system:

-It is recommended that you apply for subdivision consent using a qualified surveyor.
-Council officers are however, not able to recommend specific surveyors as we can't be seen to be favouring anyone.
+It is recommended that you apply for subdivision consent using a licensed cadastral surveyor.
+Council staff are not able to recommend specific surveyors as we can't be seen to be favouring anyone.

-More information on surveyors are available at the website of the New Zealand Institute of Surveyors
+More information on surveyors can be found on the website of the New Zealand Institute of Surveyors

-Planning fees are set by the Annual Plan & LTCCP Council Fees and Charges
+Planning fees are set by the annual Plan and LTCCP Council Fees and Charges.

 The works must be completed and a completion certificate issued pursuant to Section 224(C) of the RMA, prior to the Section 223 certificate lapsing.
 You have 5 years to obtain a s223 certificate and a further 3 years to obtain the s224 completion certificate and have it lodged with Land Information New Zealand (LINZ) for titles to be issued.